BitcoinDesign/Guide/guide/principles/principles.md

 ## Inclusion

-> Provide equal access regardless of the user's location, language, ability and prior knowledge of bitcoin
+> Provide equal access regardless of the user's location, language, ability and prior knowledge of Bitcoin

 There are no background checks, credit checks, or gatekeepers to Bitcoin.
 A Kenyan farmer has the same access to Bitcoin as a Wall Street trader.